micahcochran/micahcochran.net/source/_posts/zoning-qa.md

 ## Technology
 A Knowledge graph was created for Zoning Ordinance laws.
 The knowledge graph was feed into software that generated question based on templates.
 Those questions were used to train the model.

-The software is programmed to match questions to the appropriate SPARQL templates and fill in slots of that template, run the SPARQL query against the Knowledge Graph to get the results.
+The software matches questions to the appropriate SPARQL templates and fill in slots of that template, run the SPARQL query against the Knowledge Graph to get the results.
 The software was programmed in Python.
 SBERT (Sentence BERT) was used to determine similarity of words/phrases, so to similar terms like "quary" and "mining" receive a high score (0.4751) and to unrelated terms like "fish" and "outer space" receive a lower score (0.2087).
 XGBoost and scikit-learn are machine learning libraries used to match question text to the SPARQL template and determine the relation slot.
 The Knowledge Graph was stored in Turtle RDF and SPARQL was used to query the Knowledge Graph.
 This was a two person project for the final class project for CS 662 Natural Language Processing.
 This software is an application of those methods.

 <figure>